T

 Insider tips

-• Always be aware of your surroundings, especially in crowded tourist areas.
+• Be aware of your surroundings and avoid displaying expensive items, especially in crowded areas.

 Packing highlights